IBM/ibm-licensing-operator/README.md

 EOF
 ```

-#### 6. Create a Subscription
+<b>6.
+Create a Subscription</b>

 The last piece ties together all of the previous steps.
-A `Subscription` is created to the operator.
+A `Subscription` is created to the operator and it upgrades `IBM Licensing Operator` when needed.
 Create the `Subscription` using:

 ```yaml